You get attention. It feels good.

 Procurement hit their cost savings.
 Marketing never knew.
 Leadership never saw the gap.

-Your brand is the movie that plays in people's heads whenever they're reminded of you.
-Every touchpoint is your attempt to write the script.
+Your brand is the movie that plays in people's heads whenever they are reminded of you.

 Maybe you don't use swag.
-Don't worry, we don't stop there.
 Marketing Triage™ examines multiple touchpoints across your entire engagement system.

 Here is what the diagnostic reveals, and what gets delivered.

-Through conversations with leadership and key stakeholders, we examine how you deploy tactics across multiple touchpoints and follow what happens between attention and commitment.
+Through conversations with leadership and key stakeholders, we examine how you deploy tactics across multiple touchpoints and how attention and commitment relate.

 Delivered within 10 business days of diagnostic conversation